xDaryamo/puccini/QUICKSTART.md

     puccini-tosca compile examples/tosca/descriptions.yaml --colorize=false

-By default the Clout is sent to stdout but you can also send it to a file (without colorization):
+By default the output is sent to stdout but you can also send it to a file (without colorization):

     puccini-tosca compile examples/tosca/descriptions.yaml --output=clout.yaml